Andrew0000/RxUtils/README.md

 🔹 Rx Preferences.
 🔹 RxValue / RxValueMutable like LiveData.
 🔹 observeWhenStarted() / observeUntilDetach() functions for LifecycleOwner and View.
+🔹 ConsumableStream.
+🔹 fromIoToMain() and other scheduling extensions.

 # Setup: